Keling: Philippines

-Thai
+Singapore

+In Singapore, Chulia Street was formerly known as Kling Street.
+Its original name is due to the large numbers of Indians from southern India known as ‘men from Kalinga’, or ‘orang kling’ in Malay who had congregated in the area.
+After Indian convicts were transported to Singapore, the term ‘kling’ was considered a derogatory association with Indians and the street was renamed to Chulia Street, with Chulia being the north Indian term for the Kalinga kingdom.

+During the 2025 Singaporean general election, Singapore Democratic Party's (SDP) candidate Gigene Wong called her fellow SDP candidate Ariffin Sha a "keling kia", believing it to be a "neutral term that Hokkien speakers use to refer to Indians", during a campaign rally.
+The public took offence to the derogatory term and Wong acknowledged and apologised for her use of the term with the SDP issuing a public apology at the end of a campaign rally.

+Thailand

 The equivalent of Keling in the Thai language is Khaek (แขก).
 It is a generic term referring to anyone from South Asia.
 The term generally has no negative connotation and is used even in polite or formal communication.
 However, outside influence and confusion with Mughals and Indian Muslims has broadened the meaning in modern times to include certain predominantly Muslims communities, particularly Persians and Arabs.
 This extended meaning is considered inaccurate and at times rejected as derogatory, especially by Thai Muslims, but has become increasingly widespread.

-Chinese

-The phrases Keling-a (Hokkien; 吉寧仔; POJ: Ki-lêng-á), Keling-yan (Cantonese; 吉寧人; Yale: gat-lìhng-yan),(Hakka; 吉灵仔 git-lin-zai); and Keling-kia (Teochew) are frequently used within the Chinese community in Malaysia, Brunei, and Singapore.

-The Hokkien and Teochew suffixes -a and -kia are diminutives that are generally used to refer to non-Chinese ethnic groups, while the Cantonese "-yan" means "people".

 Names of places

 Various place names in Malaysia contain the word Keling for historical reasons, e.g. Tanjong Keling., Kampong Keling, and Bukit Keling, etc.

 In Penang, the Kapitan Keling Mosque, situated on the corner of Buckingham Street and Jalan Masjid Kapitan Keling (Pitt Street), is one of the oldest mosques in George Town.
 Various other Penang Hokkien street names contain the word Keling, e.g. Kiet-leng-a Ban-san (Chowrasta Road), Kiet-leng-a Ke (King Street/Market Street).
 In Malacca, another mosque also uses the word Kling, Kampung Kling Mosque.

 In Singapore, there is a road in Jurong Industrial Estate called Tanjong Kling Road which is probably derived from the word 'Keling'.
+Chulia Street was formerly known as Kling Street.

 In Jepara Regency, Central Java, Indonesia, there is a district called Keling.
 Locals link the location with the 6th century Kalingga Kingdom.
 In Surabaya, East Java, Indonesia, there is a place called Pacar Keling meaning "Keling lover".
+The words "Kampung Keling" (Lit.
+Keling Village) Is also commonly used by the locals on various cities across Indonesia the denote an Indian settlement both during the Colonial era and within modern day Indonesia.